-Longer rides or rides at higher speeds require motorcycle glasses that prevent wind from swirling around behind the lens and drying out your eyes.
-If you’re usually riding between stop lights you will want eyewear that allows more air circulation to minimize fogging and perspiration around the eyes.
+If you are usually riding between stoplights, you will want eyewear that allows more air circulation to minimize fogging and perspiration around the eyes.

-Wiley X and Panoptx 7 Eye each offer several glasses with a foam eyecup that protects the eye from swirling winds.
+Wiley-X and 7-Eye by Panoptx each offer a line of sunglasses featuring a foam eyecup that protects the eye from swirling winds.
 Both manufacturers also feature a venting system that manages the amount of air that comes through air vents on top and escapes out the bottom or on the sides.
 While too much circulating air will dry out your eyes, too little circulation will suffocate them.
 Either condition will reduce the amount of time you can ride comfortably.
-Many of the knock-off versions of these glasses are not designed to effectively balance these airflow requirements.
+Many of the knock-off versions of these glasses do not effectively balance these airflow requirements.
 You can spot the knock offs because they are usually priced around $15-40 and are a brand that you can’t find any information about online.
 Unfortunately, some online stores import cheap frames from overseas and try to pass them off as quality.
 We are against that practice and prefer to offer premium eyewear with a reputation for quality.

-Be extremely cautious about wearing eyewear on a motorcycle that is not designed specifically for speed.
-Choose a frame that adequately wraps around the side of your eye.
-Smaller frames will direct the burble of air created by the lens right into your eye.
-While this might keep the bigger bugs from directly impacting your eye, it will provide little protection from wind and dust.
-The frame should also be built to withstand impact.
-An unbreakable lens has little value if it is mounted in a frame that could disintegrate right in front of your eyes.
+Be extremely cautious about wearing eyewear on a motorcycle not designed specifically for speed.
+Choose a frame that adequately wraps around the side of your eyes.
+Smaller frame swill direct the burble of air created by the lens right into your eye.
+While this might keep the bigger bugs from flying directly in to your eye, it will provide little protection from wind and dust.
+The frame build should be able to withstand harsh impact.
+An unbreakable lens has little value if the frame it is in could disintegrate right in from of your eyes.

 Step 2: Choose a lens that fits your needs.

-There are an infinite number of good lens choices available to motorcyclists, and an equal number of bad choices.
+There are a limited number of solid lens choices available to motorcyclists, and many more bad choices.
 The importance of making the right choice cannot be overstated.
-The correct lens choice should reduce eyestrain, improve contrast, and quicken reaction time.
-Most importantly it must protect your eyes from harmful light AND airborne hazards.
-Lenses that are NOT a good choice for motorcycling include plastic (often called CR-39), high index lenses, and of course glass lenses.
-At 60 MPH a June bug will go right through all of these lens materials.
+The correct lens choice will reduce eyestrain, improve contrast, and quicken your reaction time.
+Most importantly, it must protect your eyes from harmful light AND airborne hazards.
+Lenses that are not an acceptable choice for motorcycling include plastic (often called CR-39), high index lenses, and of course glass lenses.
+At 60 MPH a June bug will go right through all 3 of these lens materials.

-Factors to consider when selecting a lens include: lens material; polarized or not; photochromic or not; and lens color.
-Regardless of what you choose, there will be lots of pros and cons.
-Here we try to present the pluses and minuses associated with each alternative.
+Factors to consider when selecting a lens include: lens material; polarized or not; photochromic (transition) or not; and lens color.
+Regardless of what you choose, there will be always be pros and cons.
+Here we try to present the pluses and minuses associated with each choice.

 Lens material choices should be limited to polycarbonate, Trivex, or SR-91.
 SR-91 is a form of Trivex so it has the same durability.
-Any other material could shatter if struck by a rock or a bug at highway speeds.
-If you wear regular street eyewear on a motorcycle it’s just a matter of time before Darwinism takes you out of the gene pool.
-You can see a video of these lens materials being tested on our Tactical Eyewear Buyers Guide.
+Any other material will shatter when struck by a rock or a bug at highway speeds.
+If you wear regular street eyewear on a motorcycle, it is just a matter of time before Darwinism takes you out of the gene pool.
+Here is an example of how different materials hold up to impact testing.

-If you’re purchasing prescription motorcycle glasses and someone offers to sell you a UV lens treatment, you can assume this person is either inexperienced or unethical.
-The three lens materials listed above block UV rays naturally.
-No additional coating is required.
-Any lens that requires a UV lens treatment is breakable and should not be used in motorcycle eyewear.
+If you are purchasing prescription motorcycle sunglasses and someone offers to sell you a UV lens treatment, you can assume this person is either inexperienced or unethical.
+The three acceptable lens choices listed above block UV rays naturally and no additional coating is required.
+Any lens that requires UV lens treatment is breakable and is not acceptable in motorcycle eyewear.

 We use polycarbonate lenses in about 80% of our prescription motorcycle glasses.
 Trivex is gaining a bigger portion of this market as more people find out about it.
 The new SR-91 polarized prescription lenses are now available for most of our motorcycle frames.
 SR-91 is about 50% more expensive than polycarbonate, but the optics are phenomenal.
-(Somehow the SR-91 Progressive lens is proportionally more competitive than the single vision SR-91.)
-The SR-91 Copper-12 lens is very compatible with motorcycling.
-All SR-91 lenses are polarized, none are photochromic.
+The SR91 Copper-12 lens is very compatible with motorcycling.
+All SR-91 lenses are polarized, and none are photo-chromic.

 Polarized lenses are the most effective way to cut glare and get a clean, crisp view of the road.
-Polarization is not a lens coating.
-It is a series of crystals sandwiched inside the lens that blocks scattered light from reaching your eye.
-Sources of glare could be windshields, wet roads, buildings, or directly from the sun.
-Reasons not to get polarized lenses include: older LED instrumentation is harder to see through a polarized lens; vision could be distorted if polarized lenses are worn under some full-faced helmets; and polarized lenses are more expensive than traditional lenses.
+Polarization is not a lens coating; it is a series of crystals sandwiched inside the lens that blocks scattered light from reaching your eye.
+Sources of reflection and glare could be windshields, wet roads, buildings, or direct sun light.
+Reasons not to get polarized lenses include: older LED instrumentation is harder to see through a polarized lens; vision could be distorted if polarized lenses are worn under some full-faced helmets; and polarized lenses are more expensive that traditional lenses.
 If you do not have older LED instrumentation or a full-faced helmet, we highly recommend polarized lenses for motorcycling.